DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/DOCUMENTS/Customer purchase order acknowledgement.md

 **Reserved sales quantity** |	Reserved quantity for each sales line.
 If reservation is set to manual, users have to reserve stock first if “Reserved qty” is to be used for POA since it updates the Sales order line as per POA's **Acknowledged quantity**.
 **Acknowledged quantity**   |	Acknowledged quantity.
 Note: The acknowledged quantity will be set as either the customer or reserved values dependant on the **Quantity type** set on the [Customer purchase order acknowledgement](../SETUP/SETTING%20PROFILES/Customer%20purchase%20order%20acknowledgement.md) document type setting profile.
 **Qty code**                |	POA line quantity code to be sent to the customer.
 Displays the mapped value as setup in [POA response code group](../SETUP/CUSTOMER%20SETUP/POA%20response%20code%20group.md) for the following line quantity responses: <br> •	**Line item accept** - Where the customer and acknowledged quantities are the same <br> • **Line item - out of stock** - Where the customer and acknowledged quantities are different <br> • **Line item - withdrawn** - Only available for manual selection.
 **Shipment code**           |	POA line shipment code to be sent to the customer.
-Displays the mapped value as setup in [POA response code group](../SETUP/CUSTOMER%20SETUP/POA%20response%20code%20group.md) for the following line shipment responses: <br> • **Line shipment - full** - Where line item – accept or where line item status – out of inventory and the Trading partner setting **No backorder** is set to _Yes._ <br> • **Line shipment - partial** - Where line item status – out of inventory and the and the Trading partner setting **No backorder** is set to _No_.
+Displays the mapped value as setup in [POA response code group](../SETUP/CUSTOMER%20SETUP/POA%20response%20code%20group.md) for the following line shipment responses: <br> • **Line shipment - full** - Where line item POA response is accept or where line item is out of inventory and the Trading partner setting **No backorder** is set to _Yes._ <br> • **Line shipment - partial** - Where line item POA response is out of inventory and the and the Trading partner setting **No backorder** is set to _No_.
 **Auto triggered item**     |	Indicates if the **Qty code** is an auto triggered value **Auto triggered shipment** |	Indicates if the **Shipment code** is an auto triggered value